Browned Pork Adobo

 This is one pork adobo with a twist that is why it is called browned pork adobo.
 The cooking method is slightly different from the ordinary pork adobo but all the ingredients are basically the same.
 Frying the pork belly until brown is included in the procedure of cooking this adobo and not just throwing everything in the pot and fire up the stove.

-I was having a problem before how will I name this adobo because what I have is mind is “braising” which is also browning or searing the meat in fat before slow cooking but cooking adobo is not that slow specially the pork belly which is easy to tenderize.
+I was having a problem before how will I name this adobo because what I have in mind is “braising” which is also browning or searing the meat in fat before slow cooking, but cooking adobo need not to be cooked slow specially the pork belly which is easy to tenderize.
 Braising is only for tough cuts of meat that should be cooked in a pressure cooker or slow cooking.